Desolation Lava Field: Eve Cone and Williams Cone

 The youngest DLF cones, Eve Cone (DLF-9) and Williams Cone (DLF-10), issued roughly the same volume of lava.
 Relatively fine, dark grey bombs and cinders cover the northern half of Eve Cone whereas coarser, clinkery spatter is exposed in the more deeply eroded southern half of the cone.
 In contrast to Williams Cone whose surroundings are at least still partially covered with fine ash from its eruption, ash from the Eve Cone eruption has completely eroded away from the surrounding landscape; this indicates Eve Cone is older than Williams Cone.
-The symmetrical structure of Eve Cone suggests it was formed by a towering, vertical lava fountain.
+The symmetrical structure of Eve Cone suggests that it was formed by a towering, vertical lava fountain.
 Lava from the cone engulfed an area about 6 km wide and 12 km long.
 It overlies lava from the Triplex Cones and abuts with lava from Sidas Cone.

 Williams Cone consists of spatter and bombs that erupted from several vents.
 Cinders and ash from the volcano were blown eastward by a strong westerly wind during eruption and deposited on the eastern side of the cone.
 This ejecta extends 9.5 km east across the Big Raven Plateau to the valley of Kakiddi Creek where it is in the form of 1 to 3 mm particles.
 Formation of the cone was followed by collapse of its western flank near the end of the eruption to form a steep-sided amphitheatre.
 Lava from the breached central crater and vents around the base of the cone engulfed an area about 1.5 km wide and 13 km long.
 It travelled northeast down the northern side of the Big Raven Plateau into the valley of the Klastline River where it formed a temporary lava dam.
 Radiocarbon dating of charred alpine willow twigs preserved in ejecta from Williams Cone suggests its eruption occurred in 630 CE ± 150 years.